Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - List your transferable skills

-- Make sure you include all relevant programs or languages proficiency
+- Make sure you include all relevant programs or languages skills

 Volunteer/Internship experience: